leejet/stable-diffusion.cpp/README.md

 - Accelerated memory-efficient CPU inference
     - Only requires ~2.3GB when using txt2img with fp16 precision to generate a 512x512 image, enabling Flash Attention just requires ~1.8GB.
 - AVX, AVX2 and AVX512 support for x86 architectures
-- Full CUDA and Metal backend for GPU acceleration.
+- Full CUDA, Metal and SYCL backend for GPU acceleration.
 - Can load ckpt, safetensors and diffusers models/checkpoints.
 Standalone VAEs models
     - No need to convert to `.ggml` or `.gguf` anymore!
 - Flash Attention for memory usage optimization (only cpu for now)